HL7/CDA-ccda/input/pagecontent/howtoread.md

 {::options parse_block_html="true" /}

 #### Template Terminology Bindings
-All terminology constraints are represented as value set bindings in the profile listing.
+All terminology constraints are represented as value set bindings in the template listing.
 All bound value sets are represented by the name of the value set and this name is a hyperlink.
 Many of the value sets can be found in National Library of Medicine’s Value Set Authority Center (VSAC) and will require a UMLS login to see the value set content.
 SHALL constraints are represented as Required bindings while SHOULD and MAY are represented as Preferred bindings.

 {::options parse_block_html="false" /}